slavak-ru/chat/src/components/app/README.md

 <a name="_startLogin"></a>

 ## _startLogin()
-Inner method - creating Login page.
+Inner method - creating Login and initializing the Logins methods.

 **Kind**: global function